victoralvelais/tiktok-collections/README.md

 - Save a metadata file in the collections containing details for the collection (name, description, etc.) and each entry
 - Metadata information includes data about the video, author, music, and statistics (likes, shares, etc.)

-## Note
+## Next Steps
-Automatic cookie fetching & using your personal browser for sessions is planned, but not a priority.
+- Automatic cookie fetching using personal browser
+- Save top comment threads